This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Dams”.

 7. Hydroelectric power plants at dam supplies about _________ of world’s electricity.

 Explanation: It also contributes to over 63% of renewable energy.
 Most of this is generated by China (large dams) and contributes about 50% of world use of the power generated.

 8. Natural dam is not created usually by:

 c) River meandering

 d) Moraine deposit

-Explanation: River meandering refers to formation of member by a river by altering its straight course and following a sinuous winding path.
+Explanation: River meandering refers to the formation of a member by a river by altering its straight course and following a sinuous winding path.
 It can’t form a dam naturally.
-Volcanic dams form when lava flows and intercepts a river or lake, resulting in natural impoundment.
+Volcanic dams form when lava flows and intercepts a river or lake, resulting in a natural impoundment.
 Glacial activity and moraine deposits can also form dams.

 9. Arch-gravity dams are thinner dams and save resources.

 Explanation: It is a combination of arch and gravity dam.
 It is inward compression by water reduces lateral force acting on dam.
 Gravitational force required is less.
 Hence, it saves resources and doesn’t need to be massive.

 Explanation: The three types of buttress dam are deck type, multiple-arch type and massive-head type.
 Deck type consists of a sloping deck supported by buttresses.
 In massive-arch type, deck is replaced by horizontal arches.
 There is no deck slab in massive-head type.